- How is cancer of the esophagus treated?

 - Fatigue or shortness of breath (due to low red blood cell counts)

 Along with the risks above, some chemo drugs can cause other, less common side effects.
-For example, cisplatin, docetaxel, and paclitaxel can cause nerve damage.
+For example, cisplatin, oxaliplatin, docetaxel, and paclitaxel can cause nerve damage (called peripheral neuropathy).
 This can lead to problems with numbness, tingling, or pain in the hands and feet.
 Cisplatin can also cause hearing loss and kidney damage.
-Doxorubicin and epirubicin both can cause heart damage if enough of the drug is given.
+Doxorubicin and epirubicin can cause heart damage if enough of the drug is given.

 Most side effects improve once treatment is stopped, but some can last a long time or even be permanent.
-If your doctor plans treatment with chemo you should be sure to discuss the drugs that will be used and the possible side effects.
+If your doctor plans treatment with chemo, be sure to discuss the drugs that will be used and the possible side effects.
 Let your health care team know if you have side effects, so they can be treated.
 There are ways to prevent and treat many of the side effects of chemo.
-For example, many good drugs are available to help prevent or treat nausea and vomiting.
+For example, many drugs can help prevent or treat nausea and vomiting.